IU5-IT/IU5-IT/Term-3/BKIT-2022/03-lab-06-DimaPermyakov/README.md

 <img src="https://img.shields.io/github/license/DimaPermyakov/IU5?color=brightgreen" alt="MIT License"> <img src="https://img.shields.io/badge/language-Python-blue.svg" alt="Python Language">

 ## About bot:
-This bot has was been written on the aiogram module.
+This bot has been written on the aiogram module.
 All data storage in sql-tables.

 The main purpose of the bot: to meet students to each other.